 Oral antibiotics can help treat this condition before it becomes more serious.

-If you’re weaning due to a medical condition or other reasons, but still want to provide breast milk for a baby, there are milk banks across the United States, like the Human Milk Banking Association of North America (HMBANA).
+If you’re weaning due to a medical condition (or other reasons), but still want to provide breast milk for a baby, there are milk banks across the United States and Canada.
+You can find one through the Human Milk Banking Association of North America (HMBANA).